Harshnigam6/rag_chatbot/README.md

 4. In row 21, I find that the ground truth is also incorrect.
 Maybe ChatGpt failed at reading this document.

 Based on the shortcomings of the metrics and dataset generation, it would be strongly recomended that the evaluation dataset be quality checked extensively.

+## Improving Pefroamcne
+This is future work based on availability of time and openAI credits.
+1. Detection of tablur data and finding a better way to parse this information such that it can be easily used in context by the LLM.
+This will improve performance where LLM needs to look at table for specific values.
+2. Run a random search (or any hyperparameter-tuning algorithm) to find the optimal parameters of our pipeline like chunk_size, text_splitter, embeddings and etc.
+3. The generated dataset is of not the best quality due to ChatGpt generation with much human intervention.

+## ChatBot using streamlit application